Robert Ryman: Exhibitions

-Ryman had his first solo show at Paul Bianchini's gallery, New York City, in 1967 at the age of 36; his first show in Europe came the following year at the Galerie Heiner Friedrich, Munich.
+Ryman had his first solo show at the Paul Bianchini Gallery in New York City in 1967 at the age of 36.
+His first show in Europe came the following year at the Galerie Heiner Friedrich, Munich.
 One year later, Ryman was included in When Attitudes Become Form, a seminal exhibition of works by Minimalist and Conceptual artists organized by the Kunsthalle Bern.
 His first solo show at a museum was in 1972 at the Guggenheim Museum in New York City, displaying thirty-eight of Ryman’s works from 1965 to 1971.
 Ryman's works were represented in documentas 5 (1972), 6 (1977), and 7 (1982), in Kassel, in the Venice Biennale (1976, 1978, 1980 and 2007), and in the Whitney Biennial (1977, 1987, 1995).
 His first retrospective was organized by the Stedelijk Museum, Amsterdam, in 1974.
+He was included in five shows at the Daniel Weinberg Gallery, including two solo exhibitions: Robert Ryman: Recent Paintings (1984) and Robert Ryman: Recent Painting (1994).
 In 1993-94, the largest retrospective to date of Ryman's paintings, curated by Robert Storr, was exhibited at the Tate Gallery, Museo Nacional Centro de Arte Reina Sofia in Madrid, the Museum of Modern Art in New York, the San Francisco Museum of Modern Art, and the Walker Art Center in Minneapolis.
+In 2010 The Phillips Collection exhibited Robert Ryman: Variations and Improvisations; the catalog was written by Vesela Sretenović.

-Robert Ryman is represented by David Zwirner.
+Robert Ryman estate is represented by David Zwirner.